6th May 2019

 Our B Corp Community

-In May 2018, we became a Certified B Corp and locked our social mission into our Articles of Association.
+In May 2018, we were the first UK brewery to become a Certified B Corp and locked our social mission into our Articles of Association.
 We’re proud to be part of a community of businesses that meet the highest standards of verified social and environmental performance, transparency and accountability.
 They include environmental stewards like Patagonia and Finisterre, social champions like The Big Issue and Cafédirect and ethically-driven businesses like Triodos Bank.
 They include FMCG brands like Ella’s Kitchen, Rebel Kitchen and Cook, and B2B businesses like Escape the City, Kin&Co and Volans.
 They include multinational companies and their subsidiaries, like Danone UK and Unilever (who own Pukka Herbs and Ben & Jerry’s), small businesses like Winnow, Bulb and Flooglebinder, and co-operatives like Divine Chocolate.

 We strive to be an active member of that community, working together with existing B Corps and supporting those wanting to join the movement.
 I recently joined a sub-group of B Corp business leaders focussed on helping other businesses to create a meaningful response to the climate emergency, drafting the first edition of the ‘How to Declare a Climate Emergency’ playbook.